 Problems & Conditions

 With an increase in digital technology, many individuals suffer from physical discomfort after screen use for longer than two hours at a time.
 The Vision Council refers to this collection of symptoms as digital eye strain.

-More than 83 percent of Americans report using digital devices for more than two hours per day, and 53.1 percent report using two digital devices simultaneously, with 60.5 percent reporting experiencing symptoms of digital eye strain.
+About 80 percent of American adults report using digital devices for more than two hours per day with nearly 67 percent using two or more devices simultaneously, and 59 percent report experiencing symptoms of digital eye strain.

 WHAT IS THE IMPACT ON ADULTS?